Last 2 Mississippi ex-officers to be sentenced for torturing 2 Black men in racist assault

-JACKSON, Miss. — (AP) — Sentencing concludes Thursday with the last two former officers in Mississippi who pleaded guilty to breaking into a home without a warrant with four other white policemen and torturing two Black men, an act the judge called “egregious and despicable.”
+JACKSON, Miss. — (AP) — Sentencing concludes Thursday with the last two of six white former officers in Mississippi who pleaded guilty to breaking into a home without a warrant and torturing two Black men, an act the judge called “egregious and despicable.”

-Former Rankin County deputy Brett McAlpin, 53, and former Richland police officer Joshua Hartfield, 32, are set to appear separately before U.S. District Judge Tom Lee.
-They face lengthy prison terms for attacking the victims with a stun gun, a sex toy and other objects before one of the victims was shot.
+Former deputy Brett McAlpin, 53, and former Richland police officer Joshua Hartfield, 32, are set to appear separately before U.S. District Judge Tom Lee.
+They face lengthy prison terms for the attack, which involved beatings, repeated uses of stun guns and assaults with a sex toy before one of the victims was shot in the mouth.

-Lee gave a 40-year prison sentence Wednesday to 29-year-old Christian Dedmon and a 17.5-year sentence to 28-year-old Daniel Opdyke.
-Along with McAlpin, they worked as Rankin County sheriff's deputies at the time of the attack.
-On Tuesday, Lee sentenced two more former Rankin County deputies.
-He gave nearly 20 years to 31-year-old Hunter Elward and 17.5 years to 46-year-old Jeffrey Middleton.
+The judge sentenced Christian Dedmon, 29, to 40 years and Daniel Opdyke, 28, to 17.5 years on Wednesday.
+He gave nearly 20 years to Hunter Elward, 31, and 17.5 years to Jeffrey Middleton, 46, on Tuesday.
+All but Hartfield served with the Rankin County Sheriff's Department outside Mississippi's capital city, where some called themselves "The Goon Squad."

 In March 2023, months before federal prosecutors announced charges in August, an investigation by The Associated Press linked some of the deputies to at least four violent encounters with Black men since 2019 that left two dead and another with lasting injuries.

-The former officers, some of whom called themselves the "Goon Squad," stuck to their cover story for months until finally admitting that they tortured Michael Corey Jenkins and Eddie Terrell Parker.
-Elward admitted to shoving a gun into Jenkins' mouth and firing it in what federal prosecutors said was a "mock execution" that went awry.
+The officers invented false charges against the victims, planting a gun and illegal drugs at the scene of their crime, and stuck to their cover story for months until finally admitting that they tortured Michael Corey Jenkins and Eddie Terrell Parker.
+Elward admitted to shoving a gun into Jenkins' mouth and firing it in what federal prosecutors said was meant to be a "mock execution."

 For each of the deputies sentenced so far, Lee has handed down prison terms near the top of the sentencing guidelines.